 Financial aid typically comes in the form of grants (free money) or loans (money that will eventually need to be paid back).
 Click here for a "map" explaining the financial aid process.

 Key to being eligible for financial aid is filling out the Free Application for Student Aid, more commonly known as FAFSA.
-For students entering college in the fall of 2017, the FAFSA will open in October of the 2016-2017 school year.
+For students entering college in/after the fall of 2017, the FAFSA will open in October.
 The information contained in this application is used to calculate your need for financial aid.
 Paper worksheets are available, though the final application will be submitted online.

 Prior to filling out FAFSA, both parent(s) and student need to create a Federal Student Aid ID to start in the application process.
 This can be done in the fall of the senior year.